cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* object

-country_pools block.
+A mapping of country codes to a list of pool IDs (ordered by their failover priority) for the given country.

+Any country not explicitly defined will fall back to using the corresponding region_pool mapping if it exists else to default_pools.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#country_pools LoadBalancer#country_pools}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#country_pools LoadBalancer#country_pools}

 ---